mxkopy/NLP/README.md

 GStore(values=path-to-glove.values.bin, dictionary=path-to-dictionary.bin, tree=path-to-kd_tree.bin)
 ```

-Or, if they're in the same directory as your REPL (the default):
+Or, if they're in the ./data directory (the default):

 ```
 GStore()